validmind/validmind-library/README.md

 ![ValidMind logo](images/ValidMind-logo-color.svg "ValidMind logo")

+ValidMind's Python library automates the documentation and validation of your models through a comprehensive suite of developer tools and methods.

+Built to be model agnostic, it works seamlessly with any Python model without requiring developers to rewrite existing code.

-ValidMind's Library contains a suite of developer tools and methods designed to run validation tests and automate the documentation of your models.
-The Library provides a rich suite of documentation tools and test suites, from documenting descriptions of your dataset to testing your models for weak spots and overfit areas.
+It includes a suite of rich documentation and model testing capabilities - from dataset descriptions to identifying model weak spots and overfit areas.
+Through this library, you can automate documentation generation by feeding artifacts and test results to the ValidMind platform.

-The Library includes the Python client library, which is designed to be model agnostic.
-If your model is built in Python, ValidMind's Python library will provide all the standard functionality without requiring your developers to rewrite any functions.

 ## Contributing to the ValidMind Library